 - Users found using any type of hacking tools, bypass proxy or use vulnerability assessment tools without formal approval by cyber security will be subject to disciplinary action, up to and including, termination of employment.
 Any such disciplinary action will only be taken to the extent permissible by local law.
 Federal, state, and/or local law enforcement agencies may also be notified if evidence of criminal actions exists.

-Clean Desk and Work Area
+Clean Desk and Clean Screen

 CPA Global recommends that all users adopt a practice of keeping a clean desk and work area to reduce the risk of unauthorized access, loss, theft or damage to CPA Global confidential and privileged data in the form of printed documents or any other physical media.